Przejdź do kontaktu

 alcohol.

-A moment of inattention while
+moment of

-a power tool may
+tool may

 result